T&F AI logo Track & Field AI Track & Field AI

 Why it's different

-AI that actually understands relays.
+AI that actually understands relays

 Generic video tools look at "a person moving."
-We built a model specifically around relays, the phases, the mechanics, and the coaching language real relays coaches use.
+We built a model specifically around relays. the phases, the mechanics, and the coaching language real relays coaches use.

-You upload the rep. We extract the critical frames.
-You get a breakdown in plain English with priority tags, what's critical, what's worth working on, what's fine.
+Upload the rep. We extract the critical frames.
+You get a breakdown in plain English with priority tags. critical, worth working on, fine.

 • Event-specific phase detection

-• Priority-tagged coaching notes (critical/important/minor)
+• Priority-tagged coaching notes (critical / important / minor)

 • Cause-and-effect frame markers

-• Follow-up AI coach chat
+• Follow-up AI coach chat on every analysis

-4x100 relay baton exchange captured mid-handoff, Track & Field AI analysis Relays · Sample note “Outgoing runner left the go mark 0.12s early, caused 0.5m of deceleration waiting for the baton.”
+Relays · Sample analysis “Outgoing runner left the go mark 0.12s early, caused 0.5m of deceleration waiting for the baton.”

-Common relays mistakes
+[03]Common relay mistakes

-The three errors the AI flags most often.
+The three errors the AI flags most often

 These are the technique patterns we see over and over again across relays athletes.
 Each one has a specific look on video and a specific fix.